rdlowrey/auryn/README.md

 explicit, type-hinted, concrete constructor parameters.
 Obviously, many of your classes won't fit this mold.
 Some classes will type-hint interfaces and abstract classes.
 Some will specify scalar parameters which offer no possibility of type-hinting in PHP.
-Still other parameters will be arrays, etc. In such cases we need to assist the Provider by telling it exactly what we want to inject.
+Still other parameters will be arrays, etc. In such cases we need to assist the Injector by telling it exactly what we want to inject.

 ###### Defining Class Names for Constructor Parameters